Thursday of Week 5 of Lent – Gospel

 Jesus “hid himself” in his humanity.
 The Godhead in Jesus, which he has just spoken about, was largely concealed (except to those with the eyes of faith).
 St Ignatius Loyola in his Spiritual Exercises speaks of the divinity being hidden during the terrible hours of the Passion.
 St Paul in his Letter to the Philippians speaks of Jesus “emptying” himself and taking the form of a slave.

-And “he left the Temple” – when Jesus died on the cross, the veil guarding the Holy of Holies in the Temple split open, revealing the sacred inner sanctuary to the world.
-God was no longer there, he had left the Temple.
-And he now dwells in a new Temple, not now a building, but a people, the Church, the Body of the Risen Christ.
+And “he went out of the Temple” – when Jesus died on the cross, the veil guarding the Holy of Holies in the Temple split open, revealing the sacred inner sanctuary to the world.
+God was no longer there; he had left the Temple.
+And he now dwells in a new Temple, no longer a building, but a people, the Church, the Body of the Risen Christ.